Indianapolis First-Time Homebuyer Calculator

 Upfront Costs (At Closing)

-Your Down Payment $0
+Your Down Payment covered by IHCDA, see below $0

-Closing Costs (Est. 3%) ? $0
+Closing Costs (estimated) ? $0

 Prepaid Items (Taxes, Insurance) ? $0